#10. Hobo with a Shotgun (2011)

 The movie is about Lee’s character taking revenge with unstoppable supernatural power.
 He’s relentless — yet his actions never feel unjust.

 The Crow is violent, but it’s nothing compared to what the bad guys do.
-It wasn’t scared to personify darkness, and that’s why it remains compelling.
+The movie wasn’t scared to personify darkness, and that’s why it remains compelling to this day.

 CHECK OUT: The best streaming shows of 2019